comrat/nightowl/README.md

 # nightowl
-WebRTC based p2p messanger.
+[WebRTC](https://ru.wikipedia.org/wiki/WebRTC) based p2p messanger.
 GUI is implemented with [PureQML](https://pureqml.com/).
 You can create or join existed thread.
+All messages are encrypted with [cryptico](https://github.com/wwwtyro/cryptico).

 # Installation
 To build and install the app on your android device you need to install: